Daylamites

 The Daylamites or Dailamites (Middle Persian: Daylamīgān; دیلمیان Deylamiyān) were an Iranian people inhabiting the Daylam—the mountainous regions of northern Iran on the southwest coast of the Caspian Sea, now comprising the southeastern half of Gilan Province.

-The Daylamites were warlike people skilled in close combat.
-They were employed as soldiers during the Sasanian Empire and in the subsequent Muslim empires.
-Daylam and Gilan were the only regions to successfully resist the Muslim conquest of Persia, although many Daylamite soldiers abroad accepted Islam.
+The Daylamites were a warlike people skilled in close combat.
+They were employed as soldiers by the Sasanian Empire and by the subsequent Muslim empires.
+Daylam and Gilan were the only regions to successfully resist the Muslim conquest of Persia, although many Daylamite soldiers outside Daylam accepted Islam.
 In the 9th century many Daylamites adopted Zaidi Islam.
 In the 10th century some adopted Isma'ilism, then in the 11th century Fatimid Isma'ilism and subsequently Nizari Isma'ilism.
 Both the Zaidis and the Nizaris maintained a strong presence in Iran up until the 16th century rise of the Safavids who espoused the Twelver sect of Shia Islam.
 In the 930s, the Daylamite Buyid dynasty emerged and managed to gain control over much of modern-day Iran, which it held until the coming of the Seljuk Turks in the mid-11th century.

 Origins and language

 Rainforest on the western edge of Daylam.

 Alamut Castle located to the southeast of Daylam in Alamut.

 The Daylamites lived in the highlands of Daylam, part of the Alborz range, between Tabaristan and Gilan.

 They spoke the Daylami language, a now-extinct Northwestern Iranian language similar to that of the neighbouring Gilites.
+The term "Deylami" is most closely associated with the South Alborz varieties (like Gozarkhani) spoken in the historical region of Daylam, even though it is sometimes applied to Galeshi and, by extension, Eastern Gilaki as a whole.

 During the Sasanian Empire, they were employed as high-quality infantry.
 According to the Byzantine historians Procopius and Agathias, they were a warlike people and skilled in close combat, being armed each with a sword, a shield, and spears or javelins.